-2.6 The Guidelines are intended to provide listed companies with guidance as to the way in which the Executive and the Panel may exercise the discretion that has been delegated to them by the SFC to grant exemptions from the share repurchase requirements of section 49BA.
+2.6 The Guidelines are intended to provide listed companies with guidance as to the way in which the Executive and the Panel may exercise the discretion that has been delegated to them by the SFC to grant exemptions from the share buy-back requirements of sections 238, 239 or 240.
 The Guidelines are not exhaustive.
 They are simply intended to assist listed companies with an understanding of matters that the Executive and the Panel will take into consideration when deciding to exercise such discretion.
 They may be modified or varied as circumstances require.